SciNim/nimjl/readme.md

 ## TODO List

 * Segfault arises when trying to return value from Julia function.
-While it should be doable in theory, I haven't figured it out yet.
+While it should be doable in theory, I haven't figured it why / when it occurs yet.
+Best workaround is to work modifying in-place parameters.
-* Tuples API
-* Pass complex struct / object from Nim to Julia & vice-versa
+* Wrap using external Julia module
+* Wrap using tuples from Nim named varargs or object
 * Wrap proc for sequence / Tensor to nijl_array & nimjl_array to seq / Tensor conversion
 * Macro that wrap box / unbox API
-* Wrap using external Julia module
 * Macro for calling julia function without intermediate code

+## Next steps

+* Julia Tuples using C-API (no eval_string)
+* Pass complex struct / object from Nim to Julia & vice-versa